Geometry of chiral temporal structures I: Physical effects

 In general, the phase has a dynamical $\alpha_{\rm D}(t)$

 and a geometric $S(t)$

 components.
 Our "local" solution $\psi_{\rm el}^0(t)$ is known as a \emph{closed lift} of a state vector defined as $\ket{\psi_{\rm el}(t)}\bra{\psi_{\rm el}(t)}$ (see \cite{aharonov_anandan} and Appendix A).
-In Appendix B we show that, in the case of a periodic evolution of $\vec{E}(t,{\rho})$ in the space of Euler angles, the connection is a vector potential
+In Appendix B we show that, in the case of a periodic evolution of the polarization vector $\bm{e}({\rho})$, the Berry connection is a vector potential

 quantifying the change in the local wave-function in response to the change in the laser field geometry.
-It specifies the geometric phase $S$ accumulated after a full cycle of evolution of $\vec{E}(t,{\rho})$ in the space of Euler angles $\rho$ as detailed in Appendix B:
+It specifies the geometric phase $S$ accumulated after a full cycle of evolution of $\bm{e}({\rho})$ in the space of Euler angles $\rho$ as detailed in Appendix B: